 Rigid Rotor#

-• The rigid rotator system is introduced as a prototype for the quantization of rotational degrees of freedom in molecules.
-The spherical coordinate system is introduced out of the necessity of taking advantage of the spherical symmetry of the problem, which leads to a reduction of dimensionality.
+• The rigid rotor model serves as a prototype for understanding the quantization of rotational degrees of freedom in molecules.
+We use a spherical coordinate system to exploit the spherical symmetry of the problem, effectively reducing the system’s dimensionality.

-• Solving the Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
-Energy eigenvalues are found to be degenerate for one of the quantum numbers.
+• Solving the Schrödinger equation in spherical coordinates yields eigenfunctions in the form of spherical harmonics.
+The resulting energy eigenvalues exhibit degeneracy with respect to one of the quantum numbers.

-• The selection rule is established via the recursion relation of spherical harmonics and is \(\Delta J\pm 1\) and \(M_J =0, \pm 1\).
+• The selection rule is established through the recursion relation of spherical harmonics and requires \(\Delta J = \pm 1 \) and \(\Delta M_J = 0, \pm 1 \).

-• Coupling of vibrational degrees leads to rovibronic transitions and necessitates the inclusion of vibrational quantum numbers for a more accurate account of transitions.
+• Coupling with vibrational modes leads to rovibronic transitions, necessitating the inclusion of vibrational quantum numbers for a comprehensive description of transition frequencies.

-• Rotatioal motion can lead to change in bond length, this is known as centrifugal effect and can be accounted for by adding an extra centrifgual correction term to rigid rotor model.
+• Rotational motion can cause slight changes in bond length, known as the centrifugal distortion effect.
+This effect can be accounted for by adding a centrifugal correction term to the rigid rotor model.

 Classical picture: Rotating dumbbell#